-Clement C. Moore, author of the beloved poem ’ Twas the Night Before Christmas, had a family connection to Sing Sing.
+Clement C. Moore, author of the beloved poem ’ Twas the Night Before Christmas, had a family connection to what was then called the village of Sing Sing.
 According to the biography by Samuel White Patterson, Moore “had once contemplated making a summer home on the Hudson.
 In 1839, he bought a beautiful estate at Sing Sing.”
 Moore let his son Benjamin “have the property” and the famous scholar and poet “journeyed to Sing Sing from time to time to visit Benjamin and his wife.”
 1

 The website for Dale Cemetery has additional details.
 “The Moore Family resided in Ossining from about 1839 until the early years of this century. . . .
 The family resided in one of Ossining’s oldest houses located near the river in the Brayton Park area.
 The house, known as “Moorehaven” was built around 1740 by a Dutch family named Auser, original settlers in the area.
 It was the scene of a Revolutionary War skirmish between an American raiding party that had stopped there briefly on a return trip from behind the British lines, and a British detachment that had pursued them from the Bronx.